Seda145/Exam/README.md

 2. Blue means you missed a correct answer.
 3. Red means your answer is incorrect.

+The teacher can write a note on every question which will be visible while you review your results.
+This is a powerful way to add information or context without cluttering the exam process.

 ***

 Good luck and enjoy!